wizeline/wize-docs/interview-process/engineers/on-site/README.md

 # Developer On-Site Interviews

-Candidates who do well in the initial interviews are invited for an on-site interview.
+Candidates who do well in the [phone screens](../README.md) are invited for an on-site interview.
+In 'special' cases&mdash;_e.g._, due to travel distance and expense&mdash;this is done remotely rather than strictly "on-site."

 This is team members' **best and last opportunity** to form a **strong opinion** as to **whether or not** they **want to work with the candidate**.